On the equivalence of contraction and Koopman approaches for nonlinear stability and control: Main Results for Time-Varying Systems

-which, obviously, is Hurwitz.
-Now we consider $N=n$ and parameterise the mapping $\phi(x)$ as \begequ \phi(x,t) = x + T(x,t) \endequ and define
+It implies that the Jacobian $F(x_\star,t)$ is Hurwitz at any fixed time.
+Now we select the Hurwitz matrix $ A : = F(x_\star, 0), $ which may work in our analysis due to the assumption \eqref{jacobian_f}.
+Now we consider $N=n$ and parameterize $\phi$ as \begequ \phi(x,t) = x + T(x,t) \endequ and define $ H(x,t):= -f(x,t) + Ax. $

-The existence of a Koopman mapping $\phi(x)$ is now equivalent to the existence of the solution of the PDE \eqref{pde2} which satisfy the immersion condition.
-With the above parameterisation \eqref{parameterisation2}, the equation \eqref{pde2} becomes
+The existence of a Koopman mapping $\phi$ is now equivalent to the existence of the solution to the PDE \eqref{pde2} which satisfies the immersion condition.
+With the above parameterization \eqref{parameterisation2}, the equation \eqref{pde2} becomes

-It is interesting to figure out that the new PDE \eqref{pde3} is exactly the same on in the KKL observer for non-autonomous systems \cite{BER,BERAND}.
-It has a feasible solution
+It is interesting to figure out that the PDE \eqref{pde3} is exactly the same one in the KKL observer for \emph{non-autonomous} systems \cite{BER,BERAND}.
+Mimicking the operation done in \eqref{modified}, we may modify the NLTV system as $\dot x = \rho(x) f(x,t)$ with its solution denoted as $\breve{X}(s;x,t)$.
+That is, $\breve X(s;x,t)$ represents the solution value at time $s$ from the initial condition $x(t)$ at time $t$ for the modified dynamics.
+Then, the PDE \eqref{pde2} has a feasible solution

-From the contraction of the system and the existence of an equilibrium, we conclude the boundedness of $x(t)$ and the well-posedness of $T_0(x,t)$ defined above.
-Therefore,